saikirangurijal/cloudcentersuite/Content/NoSQL Databases/DynamoDB/README.md

     DynamoDB is a fully managed NoSQL database service that provides fast and predictable performance with seamless scalability.

-    The service which we have created will support Dynamo DB to create tables that can store and retrieve any amount of data, and serve any level of request traffic.
+    The service which we have created will support Dynamo DB to create tables or can use existing table by giving table name in deployment parameters that can store and retrieve any amount of data, and serve any level of request traffic.

     Please refer the below link for more details. https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Introduction.html